-Mark Hake, M.D. is an Assistant Professor for the Department of Orthopaedic Surgery at the University of Michigan Health System and specializes in the treatment of acute fractures and post-traumatic reconstruction.
+Mark Hake, M.D. is an Associate Professor for the Department of Orthopaedic Surgery at the University of Michigan Health System and specializes in the treatment of acute fractures and post-traumatic reconstruction.

 Dr. Hake grew up in St. Joseph, Michigan.
 He completed his undergraduate education at Michigan State University, where he majored in Chemical Engineering.
 Dr. Hake graduated from the Tufts University School of Medicine in Boston and completed his residency in Orthopaedic Surgery at the University of Michigan Health System.
 Following residency, Dr. Hake completed a fellowship in Orthopaedic Trauma at Denver Health Medical Center in Denver, Colorado.

 Dr. Hake's clinical interests include the treatment of complex extremity fractures, pelvic and acetabular fractures and the care of post-traumatic problems such as nonunions, malunions, and infection.
 Dr. Hake's research interests include the diagnosis and treatment of osteomyelitis, bone healing, and bone health.
 Also, he has an interest in improving Orthopaedic education.